 Summary of Business Requirements Documentation

 It’s also helpful to provide some background information about how your company developed.
 This will help readers to better understand your practices and where you’re coming from when discussing requirements.
 Make sure this section both has enough detail and is clear enough for someone who knows nothing about web development or software engineering to understand.
+In essence, strike a balance between providing necessary details and clarification of complicated ideas.

 After outlining these basic details, it’s time to get into more specific needs, such as functionality, expectations, and features.